TheLartians/ModernCppStarter/README.md

 Eventually, you can remove any unused files, such as the standalone directory or irrelevant github workflows for your project.
 Feel free to replace the License with one suited for your project.

+To cleanly separate the library and subproject code, the outer `CMakeList.txt` only defines the library itself while the tests and other subprojects are self-contained in their own directories.
+During development it is usually convenient to [build all subprojects at once](#build-everything-at-once).

 ### Build and run the standalone target

 Use the following command to build and run the executable target.